ExtendRealityLtd/VRTK/README.md

 option is turned off then the player can hover in mid air at the same y position of the object they are standing on.

-An example of the `SteamVR_HeightAdjustTeleport` script can be viewed in the scene `Examples/007_CameraRig_HeightAdjustTeleport`.
+An example of the `VRTK_HeightAdjustTeleport` script can be viewed in the scene `Examples/007_CameraRig_HeightAdjustTeleport`.
 The scene has a collection of varying height objects that the player can either walk up and down or use the laser pointer to climb on top of them.